A More Powerful Two-Sample Test in High Dimensions using Random Projection: Introduction

 \section{Introduction}

-The goal of two-sample hypothesis testing is to determine whether or not two data sets $\{X_1, \ldots, X_{n_1}\}$ and $\{Y_1, \ldots, Y_{n_2} \}$ have been sampled from the same distribution.
-In the high-dimensional version of this problem, each sample is a vector in $\R^p$, and the dimension $p$ may be substantially larger than both of the sample sizes $n_1$ and $n_2$.
-This situation makes the two-sample problem challenging, since the cumulative effect of variance in many variables can ``explain away'' the correct hypothesis.
-Moreover, the occurrence of high-dimensional two-sample problems is becoming increasingly common in application domains such as molecular biology and fMRI~\cite[e.g.,][]{Lu2005Hotelling,Goeman2007Analyzing,fMRI1,fMRI2}.
+Application domains such as molecular biology and fMRI~\cite[e.g.,][]{Lu2005Hotelling,Goeman2007Analyzing,fMRI1,fMRI2} have stimulated considerable interest in two-sample hypothesis testing problems in the high-dimensional setting, where two samples of data $\{X_1,\dots,X_{n_1}\}$ and $\{Y_1,\dots,Y_{n_2}\}$ are subsets of $\R^p$, and $n_1,n_2 \ll p$.
+The problem of discriminating between two data-generating distributions becomes difficult in this context as the cumulative effect of variance in many variables can ``explain away'' the correct hypothesis.
 In transcriptomics, for instance, $p$ gene expression measures on the order of hundreds or thousands may be used to investigate differences between two biological conditions, and it is often difficult to obtain sample sizes $n_1$ and $n_2$ larger than several dozen in each condition.
 For problems such as these, classical methods may be ineffective, or not applicable at all.
-Accordingly, there has been growing interest in developing testing procedures that are better suited to deal with the effects of dimension \cite[e.g.,][]{BS96,SD2008,Srivastava2009, CQ2010,AUCopt}.
+Likewise, there has been growing interest in developing testing procedures that are better suited to deal with the effects of dimension \cite[e.g.,][]{BS96,SD2008,Srivastava2009, CQ2010,AUCopt}.

 A fundamental instance of the general two-sample problem is the two-sample test of means with Gaussian data.
 In this case, two independent sets of samples $\{X_1,\dots,X_{n_1}\}$ and $\{Y_1,\dots,Y_{n_2}\}\subset \R^p$ are generated in an i.i.d. manner from $p$-dimensional multivariate normal distributions $N(\mu_1,\Sigma)$ and $N(\mu_2,\Sigma)$ respectively, where the mean vectors $\mu_1$ and $\mu_2$, and positive-definite covariance matrix $\Sigma\succ 0$, are all fixed and unknown.
 The hypothesis testing problem of interest is